Student complaints and concerns

 - Check that there is not an appeal or review process available.
 Decisions relating to admissions and enrolments, final grades, unsatisfactory progress, student discipline, cheating or plagiarism, may have a review process available.
 Refer to the appeals webpage or Student Advocacy for more information.

-- Read the Student Complaint Policy and the Student Complaint Procedure.
+- Read the Complaints Management Policy and the Complaints Management Procedure.

 Once you have completed the above steps, you may complete the University’s online complaint form.